- Calendar of Events

 Be flexible -- Some of the cutest pictures I've seen have been of a small child staring up in wonder at the life size Pooh standing over him/her.
 In other words, not every picture has to have everyone looking at the camera.
 Sometimes a child will not look at you, no matter how long you sit there like a stuck record: "Honey, look here.
 Look up at Mommy.
 Look at the camera.
 Sweetie, say cheese.
 Look up for the picture.
 Honey...."
 Also, do not force your child.
 If he or she is frightened, do you really want a picture of a terrified child in tears, just so you can "prove" he or she saw Mickey?

 Be Nice -- I must admit, Pluto sure does look like a walking jungle jim.
 Everything from his ears, nose, and tongue down to his tail are easy to hang on.
 But!
-These folks gotta be safe and in good shape for meeting so many people every day.
+These characters gotta be safe and in good shape for meeting so many people every day.
 Be nice to them and they should be nice back.
 Pluto does like getting scratched behind the ears.
 Donald loves to get kisses on the beak.
 Tigger loves to Bounce!

 Be Considerate! - to both the other guests wanting to get to the characters and to the characters themselves!
 When a character needs to leave an area, it does not mean they have personally singled you out to be mean to.
 Characters can only stay out for a certain time and it's really important that they leave when the greater tells them it's time.
 Please DO NOT grab the character(s) and demand that they stay for you.

 Signing clothing -- Yes, the characters will do it.
 However, do not WEAR the item of clothing you wish signed.
-The characters cannot sign anything *while it is being worn.* Please also note that a ballpoint pen does not write well on a t-shirt. :) Hats are good to have signed, just remember that having a blue pen and writing on blue fabric isn't the easiest to do...if you want hats or any cloth signed, markers will work best especially Sharpies (which come in a variety of colors).
-These work great on banners and photos too!
+The characters cannot sign anything *while it is being worn.* Please also note that a ballpoint pen does not write well on a t-shirt.
+Hats are good to have signed, just remember that having a blue pen and writing on blue fabric isn't the easiest to do.
+If you want hats or any cloth signed, markers will work best, especially Sharpies (which come in a variety of colors).
+These work great on banners and photos, too!